The human body was designed to move, are you moving regularly?

 Some people really struggle with exercise for a variety of reasons, even dating back to school years.
-If someone suggests you aren’t a sporty person, particularly as a child, many never challenge this statement.
-You don’t need to be the fastest or most competitive person to enjoy and benefit of exercise.
-Early beliefs often influence future actions and can lead to avoidance of beneficial activities, which taken at your own pace can be hugely enjoyable.
+If you’ve been told you aren’t a sporty person you may have been put off activity altogether.
+You don’t need to be the fastest or most competitive person to enjoy and benefit from exercise.
+Childhood beliefs often influence future actions and can lead to avoidance.
 We want to quash these pre-learnt beliefs, and get you moving more.

 ‘It’s never too late to start exercising’